anjathiart/100-days-of-code/r1-log.md

 ### R1D20 - 20200821
 Commerce Project: frustrating struggling with getting queries on manytomany fields of an object working, but eventually got somewhere (near the end).
 I've changed the watchlist logic successfully but that is a bit all.
 Still have some weird bugginess with the add / remove redirecting (mentioned some issues on previous day's commit).

+### R1D21 - 20200822
+Commerce project.
+I fixed small bugs with the watchlist route (view according to Django).
+I worked on the bidding logic for a listing (first bidder min value, >1 bid min value, place or accept bid based on who the user is).
+The "accept_bid" route still needs to be done.
+I also worked on adding comments to a listing.
+I have a lot of styling left to do but most of the logic is there.